KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-oracles.md

 ### Oracles CC Module Flow

 - Create an Oracle using [oraclescreate](../cryptoconditions/cc-oracles.html#oraclescreate)
-- Fund the oracle with [oraclesfund](../cryptoconditions/cc-oracles.html#oraclesfund)
+- Fund the Oracle with [oraclesfund](../cryptoconditions/cc-oracles.html#oraclesfund)
 - Register as a data publisher for the oracle using the [oraclesregister](../cryptoconditions/cc-oracles.html#oraclesregister) method and specify the datafee it costs subscribers to access data updates
 - Anyone can subscribe to any specific publisher of any oracle using the [ oraclessubscribe](../cryptoconditions/cc-oracles.html#oraclessubscribe) method.
 - Anyone can register as a publisher for any oracle; users subscribe only to the publishers they desire